FlitneyR/flitneyr.github.io/index.md

 permalink: /
 ---

+I'm currently an Associate Programmer at [Coconut Lizard](https://www.coconutlizard.co.uk/) / [D3T](https://d3tltd.com/) (same company, two different studios).

-I'm a recent graduate with a First Class degree in Computer Science from the University of Nottingham, looking to get into Games / Engine / Graphics Programming.
+I have a first class degree in Computer Science from the University of Nottingham.

+I have credits on the following games:
+- King of Meat - Associate Programmer

+Ask me about:
+- Graphics / Vulkan
+- ECS

 ### Contact me